 I developed the programme by working with architects, galleries, universities and artists.
 As well as developing the film programme (sponsored by MUBI), I curated a week-long installation of short films showcasing cutting-edge motion graphics, CGI environments and digital art.
 Continue reading “CURATOR, DESIGN ON FILM”

 The Nigerian video film industry – aka Nollywood – is the world’s second largest film industry, yet until recently very few people outside of the African diaspora had heard of it.

 In 2010 I curated and managed a six-night festival of Nigerian video film – the first festival of its kind in the UK.
 Acting as a public celebration of Nollywood’s global achievements, the festival included a panel discussion featuring film-makers, broadcasters and academics, as well as screenings introduced by industry insiders.
-Continue reading “FESTIVAL MANAGER, NOLLYWOOD NOW”
+Continue reading “FESTIVAL DIRECTOR, NOLLYWOOD NOW”